-The strategies of determination, resilience, re-storying, and professional development clearly offer career development professionals ways to maintain their professionalism in the face of the political, cultural, and economic challenges faced by the field.
-As Douglas, Neary, and Gough have all argued, such strategies allow careers professionals to exert their agency and build identities as professionals even when the state might not recognise that professionalism.
-Where the literature is less instructive is in offering ideas that may allow such professionals to shift the context within which they are working, enhance their professional standing and capacity for self-determination, and negate the need for persistence and resistance.
-As this chapter has argued, while individuals have the capacity to behave professionally in difficult circumstances, a real solution will require a more structural approach which ultimately empowers professionals through an effective regulatory bargain.
+The strategies of determination, resilience, re-storying, and professional development clearly offer career development professionals ways to maintain their professionalism in the face of the political, cultural, and economic challenges to the field.
+As Douglas, Neary, and Gough have all argued, such strategies allow careers professionals to exert their agency and build identities as professionals even when the state might not recognise their professionalism.
+Where the literature is less instructive is in offering ideas that allow such professionals to shift the context within which they are working, to enhance their professional standing and capacity for self-determination, and to negate the need for persistence and resistance.
+As this chapter argues, while individuals have the capacity to behave professionally in difficult circumstances, a real solution will require a more structural approach that ultimately empowers professionals through an effective regulatory bargain.

 Conclusion

-It is difficult to be definitive as to the extent that careers services are professionalised.
-Across the world, contexts differ and the development and organisation of the profession itself is varied and sometimes bound up with other overlapping professions (such as counselling, psychology, teaching, youth work, and employment services).
-Furthermore, the struggles for professionalism have reached different stages and been played out in negotiation with governments with more or less sympathy towards career development and the idea of professionalisation itself.
+It is difficult to be definitive about the extent that careers services are professionalised.
+Across the world, contexts differ and the development and organisation of the profession itself are varied and sometimes bound up with other overlapping professions (such as counselling, psychology, teaching, youth work, and employment services).
+Furthermore, the struggles for professionalism have reached different stages and have been played out in negotiation with governments with more or less sympathy towards career development and the idea of professionalisation itself.
 There are few countries, if any, that have established a regulatory framework.
-In those that are closest, it is located within public funded provision and has not been extended to all career development practitioners.
+In those that are closest, the regulatory framework is located within publicly funded provision and has not been extended to all career development practitioners.

-As this chapter has shown, being professional is not an end state, but a process.
+As this chapter shows, being professional is not an end state, but a process.
 Career development professionals are always involved in a process of developing their professionalism and working on their professional identity.
-Similarly, the profession in any one country is also in a process of negotiation and struggle, of becoming more established, and resisting de-professionalisation.
-If the profession is to be successful in increasing and maintaining its professionalism there is a need to increase public and government understanding of the benefits and impacts of career development practice.
-Key aspects of this are likely to be developing the evidence base (see Robertson, this volume; and Whiston, this volume), making use of it in practice and promoting its existence.
-There is also value in building international links and opportunities for practice sharing such as the International Centre for Career Development and Public Policy (ICCDPP) (see McCarthy & Borbély-Pecze, this volume) and the International Association of Educational and Vocational Guidance (IAEVG).
-These provides opportunities to share practice and ideas, and build awareness that the professionalisation of the field is a global endeavour.
+Similarly, the profession in any one country is also in a process of negotiation and struggle, of becoming more established, and resisting deprofessionalisation.
+If the profession is to be successful in increasing and maintaining its professionalism, there is a need to increase public and government understanding of the benefits and impacts of career development practice.
+Key aspects of this are likely to be developing the evidence base (see Robertson, this volume, and Whiston, this volume), making use of it in practice, and promoting its existence.
+There is also value in building international links and opportunities for practice sharing, such as the International Centre for Career Development and Public Policy (ICCDPP; see McCarthy & Borbély-Pecze, this volume) and the International Association of Educational and Vocational Guidance (IAEVG).
+These provide opportunities to share practice and ideas and to build awareness that the professionalisation of the field is a global endeavour.

-Looking into the future, there are increasing challenges from technology, globalisation, and neoliberal agendas which are likely to influence the future of work for all.
+In the future, increasing challenges from technology, globalisation, and neoliberal agendas are likely to influence the future of work for all.
 These changes will influence career development practice at both the macro and the micro level.
 The issue of professionalisation is not straightforward and meanders according to policy imperatives.
-As such, it is one which will continue to evolve, and we should expect to continue to discuss the value and nature of career development professionalism, as well as the best strategies for professionalisation, long into the future.
+Therefore, professionalisation will continue to evolve, and we should expect to continue to discuss the value and nature of career development professionalism, as well as the best strategies for professionalisation, long into the future.

 References

 Alcock, C., Daly, G., & Griggs, E. (2013).
 Introducing social policy.
-London: Routledge.
+London, UK: Routledge.

-Andrews D. & Hooley, T. (2019).
+Andrews, D., & Hooley, T. (2019).
 Careers leadership in practice: A study of 27 career leaders in English secondary schools.
 British Journal of Guidance and Counselling, 47, 556–568. https://doi.org/10.1080/03069885.2019.1600190

 Banks, S. (2004).
 Ethics, accountability and the social professions.
-Basingstoke: Palgrave MacMillan.
+Basingstoke, UK: Palgrave MacMillan.